-Take adaptation action to increase the resilience of our communities, the natural and built environment to prepare for the changes that are already occurring and those that are coming down the line.
-Critical to this is the need to protect and restore natural ecosystems so they can continue to provide the important services that ensure clean water and air, support indigenous biodiversity and ultimately, people.
+Take Edaptation action to increase the retillence of our communities, the natural and built environment to prepare for the changes that are already occurring and those that are coming down the line.
+Critical to this is the need to protect and restore natural acosystems so they can continue to provide the important services that ensure clean water and air, support indigenous biodiversity and ultimately, people.

 This clause sees the introduction of the concept of restoration, which is inadequately defined at the conclusion of the RPS.
-Provides open ended powers, with no definition on when and why restoration would be effective and any consequence mitigated including but not limited to compensation.
+Based on the past track record of GWRC ecologists, the community does not trust GWRC with open ended powers which an action concept of this nature would give.
 There is no argument against protecting that which currently exists, but issue is taken with the concept of returning something to a loosely defined prior state.